Evaluation access for regulated & quality-critical systems

 Pharma & Life Sciences

 You operate under GMP, and auditors ask questions months later.
-Get structured, reviewable evidence for message decisions, deviations and technical controls — ready when you need it.
+Get structured evidence for message decisions and technical controls, with planned deviation support where baseline context is available.

 IIoT Platform engineers

 You build the infrastructure others rely on.
-TrailMQ runs as a Docker-based Starter Kit, integrates without code changes, and produces evidence that downstream systems can consume.
+TrailMQ runs as a Docker-based evaluation stack, integrates with existing MQTT clients, and produces evidence downstream systems can consume.

 Standard broker vs. TrailMQ